Ferrochelatase: Structure

 Human ferrochelatase is a homodimer composed of two 359-amino-acid polypeptide chains.
 It has a total molecular weight of 85.07 kDa.
 Each subunit is composed of five regions: a mitochondrial localization sequence, the N-terminal domain, two folded domains, and a C-terminal extension.
 Residues 1–62 form a mitochondrial localization domain that is cleaved in post-translational modification.
 The folded domains contain a total of 17 α-helices and 8 β-sheets.
 The C-terminal extension contains three of the four cysteine residues (Cys403, Cys406, Cys411) that coordinate the catalytic iron–sulfur cluster (2Fe-2S).
 The fourth coordinating cysteine resides in the N-terminal domain (Cys196).

-The active pocket of ferrocheltase consists of two hydrophobic "lips" and a hydrophilic interior.
+The active pocket of ferrochelatase consists of two hydrophobic "lips" and a hydrophilic interior.
 The hydrophobic lips, consisting of the highly conserved residues 300–311, face the inner mitochondrial membrane and facilitate the passage of the poorly soluble protoporphyrin IX substrate and the heme product via the membrane.
 The interior of the active site pocket contains a highly conserved acidic surface that facilitates proton extraction from protoporphyrin.
 Histidine and aspartate residues roughly 20 angstroms from the center of the active site on the mitochondrial matrix side of the enzyme coordinate metal binding.